slonigiraf/whitepaper/slonigiraf/ENG.md

 ### Losing money probability

 If the student constantly faces money losses he will be bankrupt.
 Table 4 gives us insights which roles in which situtations lead to money lost.
-Let's bring together the probability of playing each role, probability of losing money at each role, and how much money the student will lose.
+Let's bring together the probability of playing each role and probability of losing money at each role.

 The probability of playing each role can be taken from fig. 2.

-The amount of lost money can be calculated with the formula already discussed:

-$Profit = D * (-1 + N{_t} - 1.2 * N{_f})$

 Thus all we need is to undertand how to calculate the probability of losing money at each role.
 If student plays a role of a tutee and doesn't become a tutor he will lose each time so the probability to lose money for a such role is 1.